boazbk/tcs/lec_11_running_time.md

 Prove that $SCHEDULE \in \mathbf{P}$.
 As usual, you do not have to provide the full code to show that this is the case, and can describe operations as a high level, as well as appeal to any data structures or other results mentioned in the book or in lecture.
 Note that to show that a function $F$ is in $\mathbf{P}$ you need to both __(1)__ present an algorithm $A$ that computes $F$ in polynomial time, __(2)__ _prove_ that $A$ does indeed run in polynomial time, and does indeed compute the correct answer.

-Remark also whether or not your algorithm easily extends to the case where there are _three_ possible time slots.
+Try to think whether or not your algorithm extends to the case where there are _three_ possible time slots.
 :::